ld3z/CinecraftCSS/README.md

 # Hint of Green
-Jellyfin CSS Theme
+Jellyfin CSS Theme for Cinecraft

 Sort of my first try on a css template.
-When I first designed this template, I tried my best to design something new but familar.
+When I first designed this template, I tried my best to design something new but familiar.
 I wanted something that is different from the other masterpiece that the other wizards have created.

 ## Tested on
 - Chrome, Firefox, Safari and common Jellyfin applications
 - Jellyfin 10.6 - 10.7.7

 ## Features
-- Colours are based on a popular template
+- Colors are based on a popular template
-- Little spinkle of green everywhere, but never too much
+- Little sprinkle of green everywhere, but never too much
 - Lighter theme for video playback (better if you see for yourself)
 - Disabled blurring on Safari (browser performance issues)
 - Better support for mobile devices
 - Works extremely beautiful with backdrop enabled
-- Some playful colouring at unexpected places (you will like it)
+- Some playful coloring at unexpected places (you will like it)

-This theme can be considered as heavy, but of course there some css will disable by itself if certain unfavourable conditions are met.
+This theme can be considered as heavy, but of course there some css will disable by itself if certain unfavorable conditions are met.

 ## Installation
 There will be two channels, one stable and one nightly.
 It is always ideal to use the stable version if you are deploying to a large amount of people.
 But if you like to be risky, feel free to use the nightly version.
 I will merge nightly into stable once I feel the nightly version is performing well enough.